andrewpaulussergio/andrewpaulussergio/README.md

-# Hi there, I'm Andrew Paul 👋
+# Hi there, I'm Andrew 👋

 Welcome to my GitHub profile!
 Here you'll find a collection of my projects, contributions, and interests in the world of software development.